-Below I am listing down the months in which you can expect what kind of a weather.
+Below I am listing down the months in which you can expect what kind of weather.

-Summers: The summer time in Auli is from March to June.
+Summers: The summertime in Auli is from March to June.
 However, you won’t be able to find snow during this time.
 Since the mountains here are barren, the mountains will have a brown shade, with a little snow on the top of the peaks.
-The temperature stays about 15 degrees which is ideal to beat the heat of the city.
+The temperature stays about 15 degrees, which is ideal for beating the heat of the city.
 You can go on many treks and enjoy the sight-seeing activities due to the pleasant weather.

 Monsoon: Monsoon stays between July to October in Auli.
-During this time temperature falls down a little further and might go down to 10 degrees.
-While visiting the place during this time do check if there are landslides happening since mountains are prone to this.
-I would although suggest you to avoid visiting Auli during this time, since due to rain you might get stuck in the hotel rooms itself and exploring the place might get difficult.
+During this time, the temperature falls a little further and might go down to 10 degrees.
+While visiting the place during this time, do check if landslides are happening since mountains are prone to this.
+I would suggest you to avoid visiting Auli during this time since due to rain you might get stuck in the hotel rooms itself and exploring the place might get difficult.

-Winters: During the months of November to February, one can expect snowfall and the temperature goes down in negative 8 degrees.
-This is the best time when one can experience skiing activities.
+Winters: From November to February, one can expect snowfall and the temperature goes down in negative 8 degrees.
+This window is the best time when one can experience skiing activities.
 Many tourists come here during this time due to experience skiing.
-But again, do check the weather before coming since there are chances of snow storms in Auli at times which might again be a hindrance to your tour.
+But again, do check the weather before coming since there are chances of snowstorms in Auli at times which might again be a hindrance to your tour.

 Lying at the height of 2,800 meters, Auli offers the most captivating views of mighty Himalayas.
-It is located in Uttarakhand, which in itself offers an abundance of natural beauty.
-It lies in the Garwali district and lies in the upper ranges of the Himalayas.
+It lies in Uttarakhand, which in itself offers an abundance of natural beauty.
+It lies in the Garhwali district and lies in the upper ranges of the Himalayas.

 Sightseeing in Auli

-Auli offers really amazing views with high peaks of the Himalayas.
+Auli offers amazing views with high peaks of the Himalayas.
 One can see Nanda Devi from here.
-The mighty Nanda Devi is at a height of 7800 meters.
-From far you can see the snow clad mountains and it is so relaxing to have a cup of tea while watching these mountains.
-The colors in fact become even more enchanting during the sunset time when the entire sky lit up in a shade of pink color.
-This is the time when you will actually get the “peace of mind”.
+The mighty Nanda Devi is at the height of 7800 meters.
+From far you can see the snow-clad mountains, and it is so relaxing to have a cup of tea while watching these mountains.
+The colors become even more enchanting during the sunset time when the entire sky lit up in a shade of pink color.
+This time is when you will get the “peace of mind.”

 The high peaks can be seen in all the four corners and this panoramic view will always be stuck in your eyes.